bjornmeansbear/lectureScripts/ClimateDesigners.md

 [S015 behind the syllabus?]

-Climate Design EDU is also working on a podcast of interviews with educators in different higher ed settings.
-PRofessors from large public universities, to small private art and design colleges, and whatever is inbetween.
-We want to illuminate and illustrate where different opportunities and colloabroations might lie depending on what kind of environment you find yourself teaching in.
-And what you can do in simple, small ways if you're not able to affect the curriculum as a whole.
+Climate Design EDU runs a podcast interviewing educators in different higher ed settings.
+PRofessors from large public universities, to small private art and design colleges, and inbetween.
+Illuminate and illustrate where different opportunities and colloabroations might lie depending on what environment you find yourself teaching in.
+What simple, small steps one can take if you're not able to affect the curriculum as a whole.

 ## What does a Climate Designer make

-[S016]
+[S016 What does a climate designer make?]

 That's what Climate Designers *is* — designers engaging with the climate in their work and teaching.
-Let's ponder more concretely how design outputs evolve and change when you adopt "climate design" as a mindset?
+Let's think more concretely how design outputs evolve and change when you adopt "climate design" as a mindset?
 To put it more succintly: *what should a climate designer make?*

-[S017]
+[S017 Back to the book]

 Let's loop back to the beginning (everything is connected, cycles are everywhere).
 The carbon negative book idea that connected Eric, Marc and I is an example of work Climate Designers should concept, make, and develop: design objects embodying the constraints of climate change in their concepts.

-[S018]
+[S018 Grasp the Invisible?]

 While a sequestering book isn't likely to exist anytime soon, even the *idea* of objects like that is useful.
 Bringing objects into someone's periphery, showing something otherwise intangible, one can't help but recognize and acknowledge CO2 in the atmosphere in a new way.
 A book like this would require the absorption of known amount of CO2 to become legible — this becomes a sign for X quantity of carbon and helps one grasp what is otherwise so ephemeral, so invisible.

 ## Signs Signaling Sustainability

-[S019]
+[S019 SSS]

 I like to call designs like the sequestering book "Signs signaling Sustainability."
 This is the real opportunity for Designers taking climate action — turning every designed object, every design opportunity, every design gesture, into a sign signaling sustainability.
 Make tangible, make understandable something about climate change.
 Bring climate change directly into your design work.
 This is doable no matter the project; no matter the prompt.